AMBarbosa/AtlasMamPor/README.md

 # Atlas of Mammals in Portugal

-Shiny app showing interactive maps of the Portuguese mammal atlas (Bencatel et al. 2019).
+This repo contains the data and code behind the terrestrial interactive maps of the Portuguese mammal atlas ([Bencatel et al. 2019](https://atlasmamiferosportugal.wordpress.com)) and major datasets published since ([Grilo et al. 2022]( https://doi.org/10.1002/ecy.3654)).
 If you have R installed with the 'shiny' package and the app's dependencies (currently 'terra', 'leaflet' and 'leaflet.extras'), you can **run the app in your computer** by typing:

 ```{r, eval=FALSE}
 shiny::runGitHub("AtlasMamPor", "AMBarbosa")